Greybody factor for an electrically charged regular-de Sitter black holes in $d$-dimensions: Regular-de Sitter Black Holes in Dimensions

-The expressions for the energy conditions (\ref{energy-cond}), and also the energy density, the radial pressure and the tangential pressure (\ref{rho-pp}), reduce to the corresponding expressions for the electrically charged Bardeen black holes in four dimensions \cite{Rodrigues_2018}.
-We can see from the above expressions that the strong energy conditions are violated when $r<\left(\frac{d-2}{d-1}\right)^{1/(d-2)}q$, which reduces to $r<(2/3)^{1/2}q$ \cite{Rodrigues_2018} for $d=4$.
-This is expected since this region is inside the event horizon and the metric function becomes negative at this value of $r$, and it is expected for any black hole spacetime with a regular centre.
-However, the condition $p_r=p_t$ is not met for the $d$-dimensional electrically charged Bardeen black holes, thereby representing the anisotropic perfect fluid with $p_r=-\rho$.
+\end{widetext} The expressions \eqref{rho-pp} and \eqref{energy-cond} reduce to the corresponding expressions for the electrically charged Bardeen black holes in four dimensions when \(\Lambda = 0\) \cite{Rodrigues_2018}.
+From the above expressions, we observe that the strong energy condition is violated when \(r < \left( \frac{d - 2}{d - 1} \right)^{1 / (d - 2)} q\), which reduces to \(r < \left( \frac{2}{3} \right)^{1/2} q\) for \(d = 4\) in the limit \(\Lambda = 0\) \cite{Rodrigues_2018}.
+This is expected, since this region is inside the event horizon and the metric function becomes negative at this value of \(r\), a typical behaviour for any black hole spacetime with a regular centre.
+However, the condition \(p_{r} = p_{t}\) is not met by the \(d\)-dimensional electrically charged regular black holes, indicating an anisotropic perfect fluid with \(p_{r} = -\rho\).
+Therefore, $DEC_2=2 \times WEC_3$.
+Following \cite{Rodrigues_2018} (see also \cite{Rodrigues:2025plw, Lobo:2020ffi, Junior:2020zdt}) we present the graphical representations of the energy conditions, as shown in Fig. \ref{fig0}.

-\section{The Klein-Gordon equation}
+\section{The Klein-Gordon Equation}

+To explore the concepts involved in studying the scattering of waves by black holes, we consider the relatively simple case of scalar waves.
+Although no massless scalar fields have been observed in nature, scalar waves provide a useful model because the fundamental equations governing weak electromagnetic fields or gravitational waves in curved spacetime are essentially similar to the scalar field wave equation \cite{Andersson:2000tf}.
+Therefore, analysing scalar fields allows us to gain insight into the scattering processes.
+We assume that the higher-dimensional regular black hole emits scalar particles that carry small amounts of mass or energy compared to the black hole mass, so the gravitational background remains effectively unchanged \cite{Kanti:2014dxa}.

-In this section, we study the emission of scalar particles that may minimally or non minimally coupled to gravity.
-Then, for the scalar field coupling, we have an additional part of the action,
+In this section, we study the emission of scalar particles that are minimally or non-minimally coupled to gravity.
+For the coupling of the scalar field \(\Phi\), we have an additional term in the action,